brunoslalmeida/nodejs-docker/README.md

 `$ npm install`

-If you need to run yours custom scripts at pre-run phase all you have to do is to map a script folder and name your scripts in order of exectuion (internally the bootstrap will run each *.sh file inside this script folder, so to run in the correct order is recommended that once you run ls commands the files are ordered correclty).
+If you need to run yours custom scripts at pre-run phase all you have to do is to map a script folder and name your scripts in order of execution (internally the bootstrap will run each *.sh file inside this script folder, so to run in the correct order is recommended that once you run ls commands the files are ordered correctly).

 `-v [YOUR_SCITPS_PATH]:/var/app/scripts/`